GrayPanda07/GSK_Miraculon-B_Project_ChallengeA/Datasets/Clinical_Study/README.md

 - **Paediatric Data**: Rows with patients under 18 years old should be excluded from the analysis.
 - **Missing Values**: A small number of `NA` values may exist and should be handled appropriately during data cleaning.

----

-## File Location

-This file is located in the following folder: